Jamil226/AI-Training---Summer/readme.md

 ---

-# AI Training Summer - Modules
+# AI Training Summer Trainings

 Welcome to the **AI Summer Bootcamp** GitHub repository!
 This repo contains all module resources for the faculty training program delivered at **COMSATS University Islamabad, Sahiwal Campus**.